MikaaZz/simple-scroll-animate/README.md

 ---

-## That's all Folks, you learn to use Mono archive template! :brain: :call_me_hand:
+## That's all Folks, you learn to create a simple JS animate Scroll! :brain: :call_me_hand: